helix-foundation/currency/contracts/currency/README.md

  - Reverts if `blockNumber` is >= the current block number.
  - If no checkpoint is found before the requested block number, 0 is returned.

-#### checkpoints
-Arguments:
- - `account` (address) - the address for which you're accessing the checkpoint
- - `pos` (uint32) - the position in the list of checkpoints for the account

-Returns the checkpoint for `account` at the position specified.
-Made for ease of access to the mapping, `_checkpoints`.

 #### numCheckpoints
 Arguments:
  - `account` (address) - the address for which to return the number of checkpoints

 Returns the length of the checkpoint array for `account` cast as a uint32.
-Made for ease of access to the mapping, `_checkpoints`.
+Made for ease of access to the mapping, `checkpoints`.

-#### delegates
+#### getDelegate
 Arguments:
- - `account` (address) - the address to look up delegates for
+ - `account` (address) - the address to look up the delegate for

 Returns the current delegate for `account`.
 If the `account` is its own delegate (i.e. a delegate has not been set), `account` will be returned.
 Note that this applies to using this function for an acconut that's completely unused as each account is its own delegate by default.